oxen-io/optf-website/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the Session homepage.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the OPTF homepage.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.